 Osaka Pink, Osaka White and Osaka Red are often termed ornamental cabbage due to their smooth, flat leaves and tightly-packed florets.
 The plants produce layers of wavy edged leaves that remain green while the plants’ center rosettes change to bright purple, pink or cream.

-Due to its large size, ornamental kale looks great when planted individually in single pots.
-The plants also work well when massed in the garden, particularly when different varieties are mixed together to form patterns.
-The plants really shine in a parterre garden, where the deep green, miniature leaves of the surrounding evergreen shrubbery act as a great counterpoint to the colorful, broad-leaved ornamentals.
+Due to its large size, flowering kale looks great when planted alone in single pots.
+It also works well when massed in the garden, particularly when different varieties are combined to form patterns.
+The plants really shine in a parterre garden, where the dense green leaves of surrounding evergreen shrubbery act as a counterpoint to the colorful, broad-leaved ornamentals.

 In larger containers and planter boxes, stunning compositions can be created from the taller, frilly purple and green kale varieties and the rounder, broad-leaf Osaka.
 Here, the trailing ends of bright green lysimachia soften the mix.